Nearest level spacing statistics in open chaotic systems: a generalization of the Wigner Surmise

-In Fig. \ref{parameters} we show the evolution of the effective coupling strength $1/\eta$ for the GOE case as a function of the mean width.
+Using the best fit procedure mentioned above for the effective coupling strength, we present in Fig. \ref{parameters} the evolution of $1/\eta_{\text{eff}}$ for the GOE case as a function of the mean width.
 We can distinguish two regimes.
-For weak enough coupling ($\aver{\Gamma} \apprle 2 \Delta$), $1/\eta$ increases quite rapidly with the mean width.
+For weak enough coupling ($\aver{\Gamma} \apprle 2 \Delta$), $1/\eta_{\text{eff}}$ increases quite rapidly with the mean width.
 For strong coupling, the reverse occurs and we go back to the Wigner surmise as predicted in \cite{Sto98} for the one-channel case.
-Note, the approach to the Wigner surmise also occurs for $M>1$ (with $M\ll N$), albeit extremely slow.
+Note that the approach to the Wigner surmise also occurs for $M>1$ (and $M\ll N$), albeit extremely slow.
 A similar behavior was observed for the GUE and GSE cases.

 Furthermore, we compare the theoretical prediction for GOE, Eq. (\ref{PsGOEF}), with recent experimental data obtained for an open chaotic 2D microwave cavity displaying TRS in the closed limit.
 The data were provided to us kindly by U. Kuhl \cite{Kuh08}.
 In that experiment, the coupling to the environment is produced by the finite conductivity of the wall (modeled by $M_w$ fictitious open channels) and one antenna attached to the cavity to perform the measurements.
 Fig. \ref{Ulle} shows the experimental distribution of the spacings for two different ranges of frequency \textit{i.e.}, for two different coupling strengths and number of coupling channels.
 The agreement is good with a confidence level larger that $90\%$ in both cases.